kwreczycki/vagrant-lampfpm/README.md

 setup
 ---------------
-Install vagrant package, clone repository and add hostaname to Your /etc/hosts file, by default it should be:
+Install vagrant package, clone repository and add host name to Your /etc/hosts file, by default it should be:
 ```
 192.168.50.33 vagrant-fpm.dev
 ```